ESI Funds Open Data Platform

 Yes.
 The data that is behind the ESI Funds visualisations can be accessed and downloaded from the platform.
 Use the "Explore and Share this Data" function to access it, or go to the “Catalogue” on the home page for a full list of datasets and a search engine.

-1.6 How can I find out more about the different data management tools available on the platform?
+1.7 How can I find out more about the different data management tools available on the platform?
+How can I become an user?

 The ESI Funds Open Data Platform was developed with open data services provider Socrata.
 Socrata provides open data services and cloud-based data storage to a wide range of public authorities.